FragLand/terracord/docs/README.md

 9. If all goes well, you should have a shiny new `Terracord.dll` at the path referenced in the build output.
 Enjoy!

+#### .NET Core
+1. Install [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1). .NET Core SDK 3.1.100 is known to successfully build Terracord.
+You can also [configure various Linux package managers](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-debian10) to install .NET core.
+This has the added benefit of being able to easily update the software.

+2. ToDo: Finish this section!
+(I got pulled away in the middle of updating this section.)

 #### Mono
-:warning: As mentioned previously, building Terracord or loading `Terracord.dll` with Mono may not work considering Discord.Net does not support this.
+:warning: As mentioned previously, loading `Terracord.dll` with Mono may not work considering Discord.Net does not support this.
 Therefore, the following steps should be considered experimental.

-1. Install Mono.
+1. Install Mono and NuGet.
 Under [Debian](http://www.debian.org/), this can be achieved via:

-   `apt-get install mono-complete`
+   `apt-get install mono-complete nuget`

 2. Obtain a copy of the Terracord source code: